pacroy/microk8s-azure-vm/README.md

     chmod 600 id_rsa
     ```

 5. SSH into the VM.
+Note: You might need to wait a bit before you can connect.

     ```sh
     SSH_PORT="$(terraform output ssh_port)"